 It’s the perfect choice for those who want more from their vacation and one of the most popular destinations in Sand Hollow National Park.

-Sand hollow reservoir, utah current water temperature is: 76°FThis water temperature is warm enough for water sports
+Sand hollow reservoir, utah: The current water temperature 68 °FThe temperature is suitable for swimming

 Water temperatures at Sand Hollow Reservoir range from 81-84F from May to July, to 86F in August and September the very best swimming conditions.
 The lowest annual temperatures are around 53 to 57F in January and February so water sports enthusiasts will find conditions favourable, though swimmers may find it cool.
 Sand Hollow Reservoir is home to the invasive Quagga mussel so boaters should be sure to clean equipment to ensure management and prevent spread.

 The new campground has extensive modern facilities, and primitive camping is allowed in designated areas of the park.
 The huge dune system is ideal for off road driving and the OHV riding area is over 6000 acres.